 In downtown Albuquerque you find the KiMo theatre, a theatre and historic landmark that was opened in 1927.
 It’s a unique place for film, musical performances and theatre.
 But it’s also worth it to stop just to have a look at the historic venue.

 And if you’re lucky enough to be around in October you should fit in a visit to the yearly International Balloon Fiesta in Albuquerque.
 Imagine hundreds of hot air balloons in different colors rising up over the New Mexico landscape.

-The cross country road trip continues on Route 66.
+The cross country road trip from Los Angeles to New York continues on Route 66.
 After Albuquerque it’s time to drive east towards Texas and Amarillo.

 B. US Route 66 Historic District and the Cadillac Ranch in Amarillo, Texas